Dynamical thermal instability in highly supersonic outflows

-Referring to the phase diagram in Fig.~\ref{fig:A0}, it becomes clear that plasma in either flowtube cannot enter a TI zone if initially located on the cold stable branch of an S-curve (locations having $\Xi < \Xi_{\rm c,max}$).
-Entering a TI zone requires climbing the S-curve, i.e. for $\xi$ to be an increasing function of $r$.
-Considering that $\xi \propto F_{\rm X}/\rho$, we see from \eqref{eq:rhoAv} that streamlines in steady state regions of a flow have \beq \xi \propto F_X\,v_l\,A . \seq For an optically thin gas, $F_{\rm X}$ usually decreases with $l$; in the most commonly explored case of a point X-ray source with constant luminosity, $F_{\rm X} \propto r^{-2}$.
-Thus, \textit{unless $v_l$ is not constant}, irradiation from a point source results in the scaling $\xi \propto r^{-2}$ for VW streamlines and $\xi = constant$ for RW streamlines.
-Therein lies the tight coupling between the two impediments to obtaining clumpy outflow solutions: entering a TI zone generally requires that an outflow be accelerating (i.e. $\xi$ will increase due to $\xi \propto v_l$), yet acceleration has a stabilizing effect on TI by preventing exponential growth.
+\eqref{eq:rhoAv} and \eqref{eq:heat} can be further examined to understand why plasma in either flowtube cannot enter a TI zone if initially located on the cold stable branch of an S-curve (locations having $\Xi < \Xi_{\rm c,max}$).
+Entering a TI zone requires climbing the S-curve, i.e. for $\Xi$ (and therefore $\xi$) to be an increasing function of $r$.
+Considering that $\xi \propto F_{\rm X}/\rho$, we see from \eqref{eq:rhoAv} that streamlines in steady state regions of a flow have \beq \xi \propto F_X\,v\,A . \seq For an optically thin gas, $F_{\rm X}$ usually decreases with $l$; in the most commonly explored case of a point X-ray source with constant luminosity, $F_{\rm X} \propto r^{-2}$.
+Thus, unless $v$ is \textit{not constant}, irradiation from a point source results in the scaling $\xi \propto r^{-2}$ for VW streamlines and $\xi = constant$ for RW streamlines.
+These scalings approximate very well the self-consistently obtained profiles that are shown in the middle panel of Fig.~\ref{fig:A0}.\footnote{Note that because the flow speed is not perfectly constant (it decelerates slightly), $\xi$ is decreasing somewhat in the RW case.}

+Herein lies the tight coupling between the two impediments to obtaining clumpy outflow solutions: entering a TI zone generally requires that an outflow be accelerating (i.e. $\xi$ will increase due to $\xi \propto v$ in \eqref{eq:FvA}), yet acceleration has a stabilizing effect on TI by preventing exponential growth.
 We can make this point differently by differentiating \eqref{eq:FvA} with respect to $l$.
 Using \eqref{eq:lambda_v},

-This relation states that significant increases in $F_{\rm X}$, A, or $v_l$ are needed to have $d\xi/dl > 0$.
+This relation states that significant increases in $F_{\rm X}$, A, or $v$ are needed to have $d\xi/dl > 0$.
 Not only are small values of $\lambda_{v}$ disruptive to entropy modes, but they keep $d\xi/dl >0$ upon entering the TI zone, making it difficult for gas to remain there for very long.

-The respective scalings $\xi \propto r^{-2}$ and $\xi = constant$ for flow along VW and RW streamlines approximate very well the profiles obtained in \S{3} by solving the full time-dependent coupled equations of non-adiabatic gas dynamics.
-These self-consistently obtained profiles are shown in the middle panel of Fig.~\ref{fig:A0}; because the flow speed is not perfectly constant (it decelerates slightly), $\xi$ is decreasing somewhat in the RW case.